Application Process for 2018 - 2019

 Complete and submit a 2018-19 FAFSA.
 Select school code 041426.
 The school shown will be Touro University California.
 If married at the time you complete your FAFSA, you also need to include your spouse’s income information on the FAFSA.
 Make sure to print the confirmation page, indication that you completed your FAFSA and retain this document for your file.

 Do not select the “Will File” status.
 The Financial Aid Office will not award your financial aid until you have filed your federal tax return if you are required to file.
 Click here for more information.

-For additional help, please check out The Five-Minute FAFSA Video
+For additional help, please check out The Three-Minute FAFSA Video

 Step 4: Review your Student Aid Report for errors.